 Equipping the saints for the work of ministry underlies the goals and intentions that the Maine Conference adopted in our Vision & Mission Plan as well as the Moving Forward Together Strategic Plan.
 All Conference programmatic activity is now channeled toward more flexible community-based ministries (Resource Teams) that can more directly reflect the priorities and passions of our Conference community.
+Click on the hyperlink above to find further information about Resource Teams and to obtain an application.
 Listed below are the currently established Resource Teams.
 For more information about current teams or establishing a new team, contact: Rev. Darren L. Morgan, Associate Conference Minister firstname.lastname@example.org.

 Anti-Racism: A group of clergy and lay members of the Maine Conference UCC committed to dismantling racism in all its forms.
 We welcome others to join us.
 Our main focus is:

 • To identify and provide Anti-racism training and education resources;